-Number of Families: 13 families were identified in the sample.
-This compares to 10 families in 2014 and 15 families in 2013.
+Number of Families: 9 families were identified in the sample.
+This compares to 13 families in 2015 and 10 families in 2014.
 In general, a more diverse sample suggests a healthier stream environment.

 EPT: Ephemeroptera-Plecoptera-Tricoptera (Mayfly-Stonefly-Caddisfly) are three Orders of invertebrates with low tolerance to pollution.
 The more of these families in a sample, the better.
 In healthy streams, more than 10-12 EPT families is considered good; in an urban area like the Rice Creek Watershed, 3-5 EPT families is considered good.
-A total of 4 EPT families (Baetidae (Mayflies), Heptageniidae (Mayflies), and Hydropsychidae (Caddisfly), Leptoceridae (Caddisfly)) were identified in the sample and made up 22% of the sample.
+In 2016 a total of 2 EPT families (Baetidae (Mayflies), Heptageniidae (Mayflies)) were identified in the sample and made up 3.9% of the sample.